Each center is open Monday through Friday. Hours may vary between each center. You may contact the school to find out more information.

 Should severe weather prevent a school from opening on time, or at all, an announcement will be made on the home page of this website, our Facebook pages, WXII Channel 12, or you can call your school's telephone number to listen to a recording with an updated operating schedule.

-We contract with private instructors to teach elective programs in a variety of subject areas including computers, music, dance and gymnastics.
+We contract with private instructors to teach elective programs in a variety of subject areas including music, Stretch-n-Grow, basketball, and soccer.
 There are also elective field trips scheduled throughout the year for specific age groups.
 For more information, please view the Enrichment section of our website.